MrBlueXav/Dekrispator_v2/README.md

 Transform your STM32F4 Discovery board into an experimental music synthesizer or autonomous noise box with USB MIDI Host function for interaction !

-Sound demos are here : https://soundcloud.com/bluexav
+Some sound demos are here : https://soundcloud.com/bluexav

 A video : http://youtu.be/fcLrcDCaI7w